wncc/WnCC/_soc_projects/26-trehan-swag.md

 <!--break-->

-Previous experience with CTFs, proficiency in Python, should've done a networks course or have equivalent knowledge, knowledge of operating systems is a plus.
+Previous experience with CTFs, proficiency in Python and C/C++, should've done a networks course or have equivalent knowledge, knowledge of operating systems is a plus.

 <!--break-->